 For years, the energy industry has divided its market into two neat buckets: large corporates and small businesses.
 But that old binary is becoming less and less useful.

-In the real word, a manufacturing SME has more in common with a global industrial giant than with a local coffee shop.
+In the real world, a manufacturing SME has more in common with a global industrial giant than with a local coffee shop.
 When it comes to energy, what a business does often matters more than how big it is.

 Large enterprises led the charge, driven by mandatory climate reporting and pressure from institutional investors.
 In fact, nearly half the world’s largest companies have made net zero pledges, signed major renewable energy deals and rolled out sophisticated energy solutions across their global operations.